 They also allow for interactive team collaboration and work management, both also beneficial for remote work.
 Not only can you see who's working on what, but you can visually track progress in real-time.
-For step-by-step help preparing for the remote workspace, check out this checklist.

 Project management software can help you be proactive.
 If you look at upcoming future tasks, you may notice that your boss will ask you to analyze some data.
 Go ahead and get that done now while you have the time, otherwise, you might get hit with last-minute requests at 23:59, the night before the deadline.